 Common Reasons You May Need a Dental Crown

 Dental crowns are recommended in more situations than most patients expect.
-According to CDC oral health data, over 25% of adults between the ages of 20 and 44 have untreated dental decay — much of which progresses to the point where a dental filling is no longer sufficient.
-The most common scenarios where we recommend a crown include:
+According to CDC oral health data, over 25% of adults between the ages of 20 and 44 have untreated dental decay, much of which progresses to the point where a dental filling is no longer sufficient.
+The most common scenarios where we recommend a crown include the following situations.

-• Replacing a large old metal filling: Teeth with large worn-out fillings are prone to cracking; a crown caps and reinforces the remaining tooth structure.
+- Replacing a large old metal filling: teeth with large worn-out fillings are prone to cracking, and a crown caps and reinforces the remaining tooth structure.

 Crown Material Options: What We Use and Why

 Not all crowns are created equal.
 The material matters for both how your crown looks and how long it lasts.
-At Seattle Smiles Company, we use tooth-colored ceramic and porcelain crowns — not metal.
-Here is a quick comparison to help you understand your options:
+At Seattle Smiles Company, we use tooth-colored ceramic and porcelain crowns.
+Here is a quick comparison to help you understand your options.

 Dr. Kashi will recommend the material best suited to your tooth’s location, bite forces, and aesthetic goals during your consultation.